 That was to be it for Topsy’s major league career, though he yet had many seasons of meritorious minor league ball left in him.
 In 1904, he was again with Indianapolis in the American Association.
 In 1905 it was Toronto in the International League.
 Then it was off to Des Moines (or “DeMoines,” as the Rochester Courier spelled it) of the Western League.
-Next came Trenton, New Jersey in the Tri-State League for two seasons, 1907 and 1908.
+Next came Trenton, New Jersey in the Tri-State League for three seasons, 1907 through 1909.
 He last played some - and managed, too - for the Savannah Indians in the South Atlantic League in 1910 and 1911.

 Magoon’s involvement with baseball continued on after his professional playing days ended.
 He coached the game at the University of Maine in 1912 and 1913; the 1912 team was state champion.
 He was coach at the University of New Hampshire in 1915.
 And he umpired many a game in the semipro leagues that abounded in eastern New Hampshire and southwestern Maine in the years prior to World War II.
 From 1917 through 1920, Magoon served the City of Rochester as City Marshal, the equivalent of Chief of Police.
 He later was employed as a special officer at the Rochester Fair and at Rockingham Park Race Track.